Coronavirus and your income

 - within 21 days of your last day of isolation if you live in Wales.

-You will be eligible for the payment if you live in England and Wales and meet the following criteria:
+You will be eligible for the payment if you live in England or Wales and meet the following criteria:

-- you have been asked to self-isolate by NHS Test and Trace and have a unique ID number (or you have been notified of exposure by the NHS contact tracing app if you live in Wales);
+- you have been asked to self-isolate by NHS Test and Trace in England and have a unique ID number, or you have been asked to self-isloate by the NHS Wales Test, Trace, Protect service in Wales;

 - you are employed and your employer can confirm you are unable to work from home, or you are self-employed and you can show that you are unable to run your business without social contact; and

-In Wales, you can also claim the payment if you need to take time off work to look after a child who has been formally told to self-isolate.
-More information can be found on the GOV.Wales website.
+You can also claim the payment if you need to take time off work to look after a child who has been formally told to self-isolate.
+For further information, see the GOV.UK website if you live in England or the GOV.Wales website if you live in Wales.

 To make a claim, contact your local authority.
 The payment won’t affect any other benefits and you can make further claims if you meet the criteria.